decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<EthAddress>;
 }

-// Warning: (ae-forgotten-export) The symbol "TransferReceivedEvent" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "Event" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)